 - Protect, conserve and, where necessary, restore the beaches and coast of the State.
-The CPB is concerned with understanding and mitigating coastal hazards, and conserving the biodiversity and integrity of the coast. - Responsibility for assets the CPB owns parcels of coastal land, purchased to further its duties under the Act. - Advice and research: - a) The advisory role is a primary method to protect, conserve and restore the coast. - Research is directed towards understanding coastal ecosystem functioning, dynamics and processes in SA, and identifying and examining significant coastal protection and restoration issues.
+The CPB is concerned with understanding and mitigating coastal hazards, and conserving the biodiversity and integrity of the coast. - Manage assets of the Board the Board owns parcels of coastal land, purchased to further its duties under the Act.